jlacar/aoc2015/README-Day16.md

 In this part, we're given additional criteria.
 I used the same construct as before and added another extension function for `Map<String, Int>` so I could write this expression:

-    auntSues.indexOfFirst { allHerThings ->
+    auntSues.indexOfFirst { auntSueWhoseList ->
-        allHerThings.haveQuantitiesConsistentWith(traceAnalysis)
+        auntSueWhoseList.hasQuantitiesConsistentWith(traceAnalysis)
     } + 1

-In `haveQuantitiesConsistentWith()`, a `when` expression handles the different ways to evaluate the quantities to determine a match.
+In `hasQuantitiesConsistentWith()`, I used a `when` expression to handle the different ways of checking the quantities for a match.

 One thing that puzzles me is the null-safety checks.
 I thought Kotlin would see that an expression had already been checked for null and that any code after that would "know" that it was null-safe.
 However, IntelliJ kept flagging the code so I had to use the `!!` operator to get rid of the compiler warnings.